jcoreio/meteor-immutable-observer/README.md

 Theoretically this should perform better than `ImmutableObserver.List`, since it doesn't keep track of document order.

-**This should not be called within a reactive computation.**  Since its `observeChanges` can trigger dependency changes, it could cause an infinite autorun loop.
+**This should not be called within a reactive computation.**  It will throw an error.
+Since its `observeChanges` can trigger dependency changes, it could cause an infinite autorun loop.

 *Make sure you `stop()` the observer when done with it.*